danrosenboim/Small-Python-Interpreter/README.md

 # Python interpreter
-This project is going to be me making a small Python interpreter in 1 session.
+This project is going to be me making a small Python interpreter.
 It's not gonna be very optimized or anything.
 Just a fun project!